bimdata/documentation-old/doc_sphinx/guide/concepts/ifc.rst

 We use HTTP Compression to speed up the file transfer.
 HTTP Compression will start as soon as you upload a file.
 Files are decompressed at the output of the API.

+There is no size limit to the IFC upload.

 .. note::

     The displayed filesize is the compressed size and not the actual size of the initial file.

 Workflow
 =========